Indigenous Art Centre

 About the Indigenous Art Centre

-The Indigenous Art Centre oversees the care, development, and maintenance of the Indigenous Art Collection, one of the most important collections of contemporary Indigenous art in Canada.
 The Indigenous Art Centre supports and promotes the Canadian Indigenous artist and their works through its bi-annual Acquisition program.

 To learn more, consult the Indigenous Art Centre programs and services.

-The Centre is home to more than 5000 Indigenous artworks.
+The Centre is home to more than 5000 Indigenous artworks from over 990 Indigenous artists.
 The collection features works by prominent and emerging Indigenous artists acquired through a peer-juried process.
-With help from the Indigenous community, the Indigenous Art Centre shares Indigenous culture and stories through Indigenous artwork.
-Pieces in the collection were obtained through various acquisition and exhibition programs, as gifts or by donation including the following:
+With help from the Indigenous community, the centre shares Indigenous culture and stories through Indigenous artwork.

 The Indigenous Art Collection: Selected Works 1967-2017